lino-framework/book/docs/dev/slave_tables.rst

 ask Lino to render the :class:`BooksByAuthor` table if you don't specify for *which* author you want it.

 Slave tables are most often used as elements of a detail layout.
-In this case Lino renders them in a :ref:`slave panel <slave_panels>` widget.
+In this case Lino renders them in a *slave panel* widget.

 .. _remote_master: